top of page

 Treatment options include:

-Steroid injection: A corticosteroid injection into the tendon sheath reduces inflammation and resolves symptoms in the majority of cases.
-This is performed in clinic and takes a few minutes.
+• Steroid injection: A corticosteroid injection into the tendon sheath reduces inflammation and resolves symptoms in the majority of cases.
+This is performed in clinic under ultrasound guidance and takes but a few minutes.
 More than one injection may be required, and usually up to 2 or 3 as a maximum otherwise there is a risk of tendon rupture.

-Surgical release: Where injection has not provided lasting relief, or where the triggering is severe, a minor surgical procedure to release the constricting tendon sheath (at the A1 pulley) is performed under local anaesthesia.
-The procedure takes approximately 20 minutes and does not require hospital admission.
+• Surgical release under WALANT: Where injection has not provided lasting relief, or where the triggering is severe, a minor surgical procedure to release the constricting tendon sheath (at the A1 pulley) is performed under WALANT.
+This is done entirely without a tourniquet to eliminate arm discomfort, does not require pre-operative fasting, and allows patients to actively flex and extend the finger during the procedure to verify the release instantly.
+The procedure takes approximately 15-20 minutes and does not require hospital admission.
 Scarring is barely visible once healed (see picture below)

 A ganglion cyst is a benign, fluid-filled swelling that arises from a joint or tendon sheath, most commonly on the back of the wrist, the base of a finger, or the fingertip.
 Ganglions are one of the most common soft tissue swellings of the hand and wrist; other differentials include osteophytes (bony growth) or benign growths such as a giant cell tumour of the tendon sheath.